Heaven Upside Down: Composition and style

 Manson initially described Say10 as being a musical departure from The Pale Emperor, saying it was "pretty violent in its nature for some reason, and it's not emotional in the same way.
 It's got a chip on its shoulder."
 He called it "by far the most thematic and over-complicated thing that I've done", and indicated it would contain some of his most politically-charged lyrics, but denied the political lyrical content related to the election of Donald Trump by saying most of its lyrics were written before the 2016 US presidential election.
 He said he would not be voting in that election, and believed that – as an artist – he could make more of a difference with his music than with a vote.

 Manson dubbed Heaven Upside Down his "most precise and well-thought-out work", and compared its lyrics to those of Holy Wood (In the Shadow of the Valley of Death) (2000), noting the majority of lyrics on both records were initially written as prose.
 He additionally described it as a concept album, and contrasted it with The Pale Emperor: "The last album was Faust, Mephistopheles.
 For me, this would be Pilgrim's Progress".
 Lyrical themes and subject matter on the record range from politics, violence, sex and romance, chaos and isolation, and capitalism, religion, drugs, paranoia, fear and mental illness.
 Manson characterized Heaven Upside Down as a hard rock and punk rock album, in the vein of Killing Joke, Joy Division, Bauhaus, and David Bowie's Scary Monsters (and Super Creeps).
-Reviewers have additionally defined it as an industrial metal, punk rock, glam rock and gothic rock record.
+Reviewers have additionally defined it as an industrial metal, glam rock and gothic rock record.